amirmasoudabdol/Bilbo/docs/data-strategies.md

   <img src="/figures/Data_Strategy_Linear_Model.png" width="50%" align="right">
 </picture>

 Parameters of Data Strategy are intertwined with experiment design parameters.
-Before defining the model, we need to specify the structure of our design, number of observations in each group, and [number of replications](/decision-strategies.md#post-qrp-decision-and-replication-stage) if applicable.
-Study design is being detemrined by setting the number of treatment conditions, *n* (`n_conditions`) and the number of dependent variables in each condition, *m* (`n_dep_vars`).
-After specifying our design, each group is being populated by `n_obs` observations based on the given model, specified in `data_strategy`.
+Before defining the model, we need to specify the structure of our design, number of observations in each group, and [number of replications](/decision-strategies.md#post-qrp-decision-and-replication-stage) (if applicable).
+Study design is specified by assigning the number of conditions, *n* (`n_conditions`), and the number of dependent variables in each condition, *m* (`n_dep_vars`).
+After specifying our design, each group is going to be populated by `n_obs` observations based on the given model, specified in [`data_strategy`](/data-strategies.md).

 ```json hl_lines="3 4 5 6"
 {